What is Natural Stone Flooring? a simple guide

 No matter what finish you choose, natural stone flooring will add beauty and value to your home.

 A glossy, mirror-like reflective surface is found on tile with a polished finish.
 The color and design of the material are vibrant and intense on polished surfaces.

-A polished floor will certainly require some maintenance to make sure they shine doesnt dull over time.
+A polished floor will certainly require some maintenance to make sure the shine doesn’t dull over time.